CaDatPitt/documentation/02-getting-started.md

 - An access-controlled platform to store and share internal project documentation and data (e.g., Dropbox, Box, Google Drive, another private repository)
 - A public-facing web site or repository (e.g., GitHub) to share data layers and user documentation
 - For those working on transforming data layers using the project's Python scripts, an up-to-date local Python processing environment, and a cloned copy of the CaD@Pitt Data Layers GitHub repository

-- Evaluate your institution's existing collections data
+### Evaluate existing collections data
-- With a team in place, the next step is to consider what collections data will be available to you.
+With a team in place, the next step is to evaluate your institution's existing collections data and consider what data will be available to you.
 Drawing from the expertise on your team, you can collaboratively identify:
 - What collections may be of interest for data layers-based inquiry?
 - What existing metadata is available?
 - What systems store that metadata, and how can it be exported?